kode4food/interpol/README.md

 That said, Interpol's goals are modest:

-  * Provide a templating system where *meaning* takes a front seat
+  * Provide templates where *meaning* takes a front seat
   * Work well in both Node.js and the Browser

 Its goals *are not* to participate in the member-measuring and micro-optimization that seem to be so important to some developers.
 These include: